criteo/consul-templaterb/README.md

-    -M, --debug-memory-usage         Display messages when RAM grows -T, --trim-mode=trim_mode        ERB Trim mode to use (- by default) -R, --sig-reload=reload_signal   Signal to send to next --exec command on reload (NONE supported), default=HUP -W, --wait-signal=min_duration   Wait at least n seconds before each reload signal being sent to next --exec process -e, --exec=<command>             Execute the following command in as a subprocess when all templates are ready -d, --debug-network-usage        Debug the network usage
+    -M, --debug-memory-usage         Display messages when RAM grows -T, --trim-mode=trim_mode        ERB Trim mode to use (- by default) -R, --sig-reload=reload_signal   Signal to send to next --exec command on reload (NONE supported), default=HUP --restart                    restart the --exec command on each configuration change(if your process do not handle hot-reload)
+    -W, --wait-signal=min_duration   Wait at least n seconds before each reload signal being sent to next --exec process -e, --exec=<command>             Execute the following command in as a subprocess when all templates are ready -d, --debug-network-usage        Debug the network usage